All Products

 hadoop version

-The following command output indicates that Hadoop is installed.
+The following output indicates a successful installation.

 image